NebulousLabs/Sia/doc/API.md

 'revenue' is the total number of Hastings earned from hosting.

-'storageremaining' is 'TotalStorage' minus the number of bytes currently being stored.
+'storageremaining' is 'totalstorage' minus the number of bytes currently being stored.

 'upcomingrevenue' is the value of the contracts that have been created but not